StackVista/stackstate-docs/stackpacks/add-ons/aad.md

 **Note that user comments will be included in the exported feedback.** These are very useful, but should not contain any sensitive information.
 {% endhint %}

 Feedback that has been added to anomalies can be exported to file using the StackState CLI.
+For example:

 ```text
 # Export all feedback on all anomalies in the last 7 days,